memmam/COVID-19-Tracker/README.md

 [FLAG EMOJI]
 [DICTIONARY KEY FOR DESIRED COUNTRY]
 [OUTPUT NAME FOR COUNTRY]
-[MAXIMUM NUMBER OF DAYS TO CLIP OFF OF GRAPH]
-[FILTER LIST] (comma-separated keylist if a 'country' is made up of multiple countries - NOT FOR 'World') 0
+[MINIMUM NUMBER OF DAYS TO CLIP OFF OF LEFT SIDE OF GRAPH] [FILTER LIST] (comma-separated keylist if a 'country' is made up of multiple countries - NOT FOR 'World') 0
 0